-The chief regulation governing the ICF is Legislative Decree 4/2002, dated 24 December, which approves the Consolidated Text of the Law on the Institut Català de Finances.
-This Legislative Decree has been subsequently modified on a number of occasions, the most recent changes being made by Decrees Law 2/2015, of July 28, 4/2015, of December 29, and by Act 5/2017, of 28 March, on tax, administrative, financial and public sector measures.
+The chief regulation governing the ICF is Legislative Decree 4/2002, dated 24 December, which approves the recast text of the Law on the Institut Català de Finances.
+This Legislative Decree has been subsequently amended on a number of occasions, with the most recent changes being made by Decrees Law 2/2015, of 28 July, 4/2015, of 29 December, and by Act 5/2017, of 28 March on tax, administrative, financial and public sector measures.
+As a whole, the aforementioned legislative changes have enabled to adapt the ICF's Governing Bodies to the CRD IV directive, with an emphasis on the presence of independent members.